The Vampires of Poverty

-The Vampires of Poverty, originally released under the title Agarrando Pueblo ("Grabbing People"), is a Colombian mockumentary film released in 1977.
+The Vampires of Poverty, originally released under the title Agarrando Pueblo ("Grasping the People"), is a Colombian mockumentary film released in 1977.
 It was directed by Luis Ospina and Carlos Mayolo.

 Plot

 The film follows filmmakers hired by a German television channel to make a film about poverty in Latin America.
 The film was shot in Cali, Colombia.
 It opens with a scene of the filmmakers giving stage direction to a homeless man begging in front of a church.
 In scenes that follow, the filmmakers are depicted shoving cameras into the faces of an indigent child and an elderly lady, paying young boys to take off their clothes and swim in a dirty fountain, stalking a mentally ill women across a street, asking a taxi driver where they can find crazy people and prostitutes, filming a street performer as he washes his face with shards of broken glass, and rehearsing scenes with paid actors.

 At one point, a homeless person whose home has been invaded by the filmmakers interrupts the filming and declares: "Bloodsucking vampires!
 You only come here to make people laugh in far away places."
 When offered money to permit the filmmakers to continue, he wipes his ass with the money, orders the filmmakers to leave his home, and chastises an actor for accepting money to dress up like poor person.

 In the end, the man who interrupted the production is interviewed and states that his favorite part of the film is the satire.
 He boasts about his luck in being permitted the luxury of getting naked and wiping himself with freshly-minted bills.